 Labuan - The best 'unknown' place to set up a crypto startup [UPDATE - January 2019 - On January 15th 2019, Malaysian's Capital Markets and Services (Prescription of Securities) (Digital Currency and Digital Token) Order 2019

 What is the best offshore jurisdiction?
-Before yesterday we talked about why corporate structures using offshore companies are powerful tools to legally minimize your obligations to governments, protect your assets, enhance your privacy and grow
+We've already discussed why corporate structures using offshore companies are powerful tools to legally minimize your obligations to governments, protect your assets, enhance your privacy and grow your business

 Top countries to make the most of your retirement (and have a high quality of life) Retirement visa programs, cost of living and taxes Retiring overseas is a growing trend among Westerners.
 There are several

 Labuan Offshore Financial Centre: Southeast Asia's Best-Kept Secret Labuan's Financial Centre, Pulau Labuan, Malaysia Labuan, situated off the coast of the Malaysian state of Sabah on the island of Borneo, is a well-kept offshore secret.